Tip.It!

 The location is marked on your minimap by a yellow asterisk.
 The Ticket vendor is a bobbing box surrounded by velvet ropes - click it to get your circus ticket and be transported to the centre ring!

 Skills.
 There are *no requirements* to star in the circus.
-Skill levels shown in the game are only recommendations, they are not absolute.
-However, Jagex states that higher skill levels will make it possible to earn better rewards.
+Skill levels shown in the game are only guidelines, they are not absolute.
+If you succeed in performing a trick with a requirement higher than your level, you will earn the same experience as the trick four tiers below the highest trick you can perform.

 Equipment.
 You do not need to bring anything to perform at the circus - all equipment is provided.
 However, Jagex states that costumes will excite the audience, leading to better rewards.